Sudan Tribune: Plural news and views on Sudan

 "We are moving as expeditiously as we possibly can," he further emphasized before to allude that he can give more details to the chair of the subcommittee on Africa in a private meeting.

-Nagy’s position on the SST lifting process wavered between seeking to be ascertained that the military would not hamper the transition in Sudan and insisting on the need to conduct a number of steps stipulated by the process.
+Nagy’s position on the SST lifting process wavered between seeking to be ascertained that the military would not hamper the transition in Sudan and insisting on the need to conduct several steps stipulated by the process.
 Also, he had spoken about the need to modify congressional acts banning support to Sudan.

 In all the cases, there is a feeling that Washington is not fully determined to take Sudan out of the blacklist for some reasons.
 Also, all the explanations lead to understanding that the State Department officials seek to get more time before to take the decision.